-The Telegraph Leather Tote
+The Telegraph Leather Tote (Made to Order)

 Toss it in and make your moves.
 The Telegraph Tote will be alongside you.
 Sustainably made from buttery soft yet sturdy automotive leather, with a large open compartment perfect for flowers at the farmer's market or overnight adventures to your favorite places.